timjbruce/reinvent_cvra_bootcamp/README.md

 Due to AWS Service availability in certain Regions we suggest you use **US-EAST-1** for this workshop.

 ## Introduction
-This Bootcamp has five main parts as shown below.
-The intent of this Bootcamp is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that they can modify and extended it to for their scenarios.
+This Workshop has five main sections as shown below.
+The intent of this Workshop is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that they can modify and extended it to for their scenarios.